ObelusFi/trioxide/README.md

 <h1 align="center">Trioxide</h1>

-Svelte 5 customizable componets, focused on non-trivial UI pieces that are tedious to reimplement.
+Svelte 5 customizable components, focused on non-trivial UI pieces that are tedious to reimplement.

 ## Install